moltaire/rl-context-task/readme.md

 ## Todo

-- [ ] Make timing physiology compatible: Allow for fixed (choice+feedback) duration.
-In this case, what happens to missed responses?
 - [ ] Include serial port triggers
 - [ ] What if we want to skip phases? problems: RNG, points counting.
 - [ ] Allow for counterbalancing of trial_type / block-orders and/or disabling random shuffling